cs221-s23/cs221-s23.github.io/_assignments/project02.md

 ## Tips
 1. You should start with designing functions, and build and test one function at a time.
 It's too much code to write it all at once.
+1. You may want to copy the project02 test files in the autograder to your project02 directory and test one test case at a time.
 1. A well-designed function tends to do one dedicated job. and is highly reusable.
 For example, finding the n<sup>th</sup> node in a linked list is reusable in any other program with a linked list.